mannie/AzureStreamerWorkshop/CLI/LogicApps.md

     }
     ```

+    *By this stage, you're expected to already cross-referencing the ARM templates with the output, or asking the proctor(s) for additional information on what this command is doing.*
 1. The `Overview` section of the Logic App should indicate that the Logic App has received and processed events (see the `Runs history` panel).
 If the `Runs history` isn't showing any activity, click the `Refresh` button located above the `Runs history` section.
   ![Runs history](LogicApps/Logic/10.png)